Bible Study for Fear: What the Bible's 'Fear Not' Passages Actually Mean

 The phrase "fear not" or "do not be afraid" appears over 365 times in Scripture, by some counts.
 That is more than any other command in the Bible.
 Which means either God is deeply aware of how afraid his people tend to be, or he is repeating something because it is very hard to actually do, or both.

+Study question: What specific fear are you carrying right now?
 Read Isaiah 41:10 and write it out with your fear inserted: "I will strengthen you [in this specific situation].
 I will help you [with this specific thing]."
 What changes when the promise is made concrete?

-Passage 2: Psalm 27.
-The Lord Is My Light.
+Psalm 27: The Lord Is My Light

 Psalm 27 is David's great declaration of courage, and it begins with one of the clearest fear-displacing statements in the psalms: